deedeecx330/genpasswd/README.md

 # genpasswd
 A small and efficient tool for generating randomized passwords of a given length.
-Useful for those who don't want to use online generators.
+Useful for those who don't want to use online password generators.

 # Usage
 Run: